Imhaet/Debian/README.md

 * *Note: You may want to deselect the 'Configure new displays when connected' option.*

 ```
-So maybe search for ways to fix lightdm?
+So maybe search for ways to fix lightdm.
+It looks like this has fixed the problem of screentearing (by following exactly these steps) now, I am not sure about when it goes to sleep
 ```
 ---